Girl groups in the Drag Race franchise: RuPaul's Drag Race

 On the fifteenth season (2023), the main challenge of the sixth episode "Old Friends Gold" required contestants to write lyrics and perform as old lady girl groups.
 Luxx Noir London, Marcia Marcia Marcia, Mistress Isabelle Brooks, and Salina EsTitties perform a country song.
 Aura Mayari, Malaysia Babydoll Foxx, Sasha Colby, and Spice perform a metal song.
 Anetra, Jax, Loosey LaDuca, and Robin Fierce perform a hip hop song.
 Aura Mayari won the challenge.

 The sixteenth season (fifth episode "Girl Groups") had a challenge requiring three competing girl groups to perform to remixes of songs from RuPaul's album Black Butta (2023).
 Thicc & Stick, which included Geneva Karr, Megami, Mhi'ya Iman LePaige, and Nymphia Wind, performed to "A.S.M.R.
 Lover" and won the challenge.
 Lovah Girlz (Amanda Tori Meating, Plane Jane, Plasma, and Xunami Muse) performed to "Courage to Love" and Q.D.S.M.
 (Dawn, Morphine Love Dion, Q, and Sapphira Cristál) performed to "Star Baby".
 Outside of the show, Nymphia Wind has performed as part of a K-pop girl group in Taiwan, and Sapphira Cristál has been a member of the Philadelphia-based group Philly's Foxes.

+The eighteenth season's second episode ("Q-Pop Girl Groups") saw contestants perform in three girl groups.
+The tracks are "Funk Almighty", a disco song inspired by Sylvester, "Go-Go-Go!", a pop song inspired by Wham!, and "Cherries", a punk rock song inspired by The Runaways.